 6. Create Dedicated Community and Event Spaces

 Coworking is about community — and nothing strengthens that connection like purpose-built event spaces.
 These areas support workshops, a networking event, speed networking sessions, or even a casual book club.
+By fostering active participation and creating networking opportunities, coworking spaces bring together diverse professionals, encouraging engagement and collaboration.

 When planning these spaces: